Building a home recording studio is a HUGE project…isn’t it?

 It takes months of planning, research, and preparation…doesn’t it?

-As I walk you through the entire step-by-step process of building your first home recording studio from scratch.
+So in this post, I’ll show you exactly what they are, as I walk you step-by-step through the entire process of building a simple home recording studio from scratch.

-Because just like with any hobby, by attempting too much too soon:
+Because just like with any new hobby or skillset, by attempting too much too soon:

 - you get overwhelmed,